 The Position:

-The Contracts Manager position is an integral part of the Constructing Hope Pre-Apprentice Program growth and development.
-This position is responsible for coordinating contracts and agreements between workforce development partners regarding payment processing, fund management and candidate coordination.
-Projects supervised are in partnership between Constructing Hope and partner agencies.
-This position is responsible for coordinating every aspect of the project from reviewing and approving contract terms to coordinating deadlines, attending partner meetings, approving budgets and maintaining open communication with the finance team.
-This role reports to the Finance & Operations Manager and Executive Director.
+The Grant Contracts Manager position is an integral part of the Constructing Hope Pre-Apprentice Program growth and development.
+This position is responsible for coordinating contracts and agreements between government agencies and workforce development partners regarding payment processing, fund management, and candidate coordination.
+This position manages grant projects that occur in collaboration with multiple partner agencies, requiring flexibility and diplomacy.
+This position is responsible for coordinating all aspects of the grant projects, from reviewing and approving contract terms to coordinating deadlines, attending partner meetings, approving budgets and maintaining open communication with the finance team.

-Contract Manager Responsibilities include:
+Roles & Responsibilities:

+Strategic Planning - Collaborate with the Executive Director and Director of Finance and Operations to establish grant priorities and long-term organizational goals.

+Contract Management - Thoroughly review contracts and grant agreements, ensuring compliance with external requirements and internal policies.

+Funding Collaboration - Coordinate with the Director of Development on funding aspects of grant proposals and application requirements as needed.

-Director of Financial Data Management - Track budget and payment activity and progress in online systems (ie. Apricot)
+Financial Data Management - Develop project budget, track payment activity, and monitor progress in online systems (Apricot).

-Administrative & Reporting - Produce a variety of reports in conjunction with funded training programs, grants and/or other program reporting requirements
+Administrative & Reporting - Capture metrics for tracking and monitoring of program activity; produce a variety of reports in conjunction with funded training programs, grants stipulations, and/or other program reporting requirements.

-Skills:
+Other related projects as needed or assigned.

+Required Qualifications:

+2+ years experience managing grant agreements or business contracts.

+2+ years experience with financial management, budgeting, or accounting.

+1+ years managing programs that collaborate with multiple stakeholders.

-2Communication - Strong interpersonal conversation abilities, hone skills and professional relationship building with partners.
+Strong interpersonal communication, respectful customer service and phone skills, and professional relationship building with partners.

-Writing - Must be able to detail narratives, attend stakeholder meetings, document progress, and create reports in compliance with funding guidelines
+Excellent writing skills with the ability to detail narratives, attend stakeholder meetings and take notes, document progress on initiatives, and create detailed reports in compliance with funding guidelines.

-Conflict management - Can deal with high-pressure situations and negotiating between vendors
+Ability to manage occasional high-pressure situations and participate in successful negotiations between vendors.

-Microsoft SharePoint, Google drive, Apricot, Microsoft , DonorPerfect.Word, Excel
+Experience or ability to learn Microsoft SharePoint, Google drive, Apricot, and Microsoft Suite., DonorPerfect.

+Associate’s or Bachelor’s degree, preferably with a major in business or finance.

+2+ years experience working with non-profit organizations or government programs.

-Ability to pass a criminal background check prior to employm
+Ability to pass a criminal background check prior to employment.

 Hours and Compensation